MaikEight/ExaltAccountManager/README.md

 <b>Can't code but want to help anyways?</b>

-Preview-testers and feedback is important aswell, if you have a minute to write me your thought about EAM and how it could be improved, please do.
+Version-Tests and feedback are important aswell, if you have a minute to write me your thought about EAM and how it could be improved, please do.

 If you want, you can donate a buck or two, any money generated will be re-invested into this project.
+Puchases:
-Last puchase: The awesome, custom made application-logo.
+- The awesome, custom made application-logo.
+- The domain exalt-account-manager.eu.
+- A VPS to host the "Analytics"- and "General Services"-API aswell as potential other EAM-services.
+- An Open Source Code Signing Certificate to ensure authenticity and integrity of the software.

 <b>Any help is greatly appreciated</b> 🍻